AliHabes/pinecast/README.md

 This will set up a virtual environment and install all Python dependencies necessary for development.

-If you intend to deploy LicenseForge to production (which will require a database server), you will need to install the prod requirements instead:
+If you intend to deploy Pinecast to production (which will require a database server), you will need to install the prod requirements instead:

 ```bash
 # Run this `pip` command instead of the one above: